antmicro/kenning-pipeline-manager/README.md

 * Use sample specification under `./pipeline_manager/examples/sample_specification.json` to check the visualization and editing of pipelines
 * Connect the third-party app (e.g. [Kenning](https://github.com/antmicro/kenning)), edit its pipeline, validate it and run it.

+## Clean

+To remove installed npm dependencies and built project run `./cleanup` in the root directory.